jahilldev/minimal-analytics/packages/ga4/README.md

 # Acknowledgement

 This package builds on the great work done by [David Künnen](https://github.com/DavidKuennen) and [Dariusz Więckiewicz](https://github.com/idarek).
-David's work on the small drop in replacement for Universal Analytics, and Dariusz's port over to GA4 were instrumental in providing a blue print for this `@minimal-analytics/ga4`.
+David's work on the small drop in replacement for Universal Analytics, and Dariusz's port over to GA4 were instrumental in providing a blue print for `@minimal-analytics/ga4`.